novamean/mobile-hope/README.md

 [novamean]:       http://www.meetup.com/NOVA-MEAN/
 [novamean-slack]: http://novamean-slack.herokuapp.com/

+A Scrum board for managing the project stories/tasks can be found at the following:
+[waffle.io/novamean/mobile-hope]: https://waffle.io/novamean/mobile-hope

 ### Guidelines

 In general, try to keep your code neat and readable, make sure the test suite